Welcome to the California Conservatory of Music

 This is ideal.
-Bring it to your lesson, and measure a good height for your kid, and we will cut it to size for you.
+Bring it to your guitar lesson and measure a good height for your kid and we will cut it to-size for you.

 3. Guitar Equipment

-Repetition is an important part of practice - rolling a die to see how many times a student has practice a specific feat spices up the practice with a little chance and by also giving the child a little control over how many times they do something.
+Repetition is an important part of practice—rolling a die to see how many times a student has to practice a specific feat spices up the practice with a little chance and by also giving the child a little control over how many times they do something.

 Tic Tac Toe

 After every successful set of repetitions the students get a 'move' in these games.
-These help the student feel a sense of reward for their work, and help make the practice more fun and dynamic!
+These help the student feel a sense of reward for their work, and helps to make the practice more fun and dynamic!